MuseApplications/MyFunGame/storyboard/dialog-narration.md

 want to be a ballet dancer.
 But men are repressed and expected to do man things.
 I'm just a victim of society!

-### Panel 6.7 Maria Rosa secretly adds more baking soda while Yugyfoog continues to whine
+### Panel 6.7 Mia secretly adds more baking soda while Yugyfoog continues to whine
 How can I excel at what I want when everyone expects me to play football and date cheerleaders?

 ### Panel 6.8 The volcano explodes again spraying goo all over Yugyfoog